Count Nefaria: Fictional character biography

 During the "Secret Empire" storyline, Count Nefaria appears as a member of the Army of Evil and took part in the attack on Manhattan in retaliation for what happened at Pleasant Hill during "Avengers: Standoff!".

-During the "Spider-Geddon" storyline, Count Nefaria is engaging Superior Octopus who counters his ionic abilities by having his tentacles charged with energy that disrupts ionic fields.
-Count Nefaria breaks free from the tentacles as Superior Octopus plans to threaten his mother Vitto Nefaria and his relatives Giuseppe Nefaria and Paolo Nefaria who he is spying on with his Octobots.
-Count Nefaria takes his leave and vows to return when Superior Octopus' role as San Francisco's protector destroys him.
+During the "Spider-Geddon" storyline, Count Nefaria is engaging Superior Octopus, who counters his ionic abilities by having his tentacles charged with energy that disrupts ionic fields.
+Nefaria breaks free from the tentacles as Superior Octopus plans to spy on him and threaten his family.